 The first edition of the first Spectator was published 308 years ago today.
 I recently found a copy in a second-hand bookshop (pictured above), complete with every issue of the first series of that publication.
 It’s one of the most expensive things I’ve bought but gives me no end of pleasure and inspiration.
 The Spectator that you see today is the oldest weekly in the world, but that is dating it back to the current run from July 1828.
-The original — and the inspiration behind the reboot of The Spectator — was the 1711 edition created Joseph Addison, a Whig politician and his womanising mate, Dick Steele.
+The original — and the inspiration behind the reboot of The Spectator — was the 1711 edition created by Joseph Addison, a Whig politician and his womanising mate, Dick Steele.
 What we do now, in print, broadcast and online, samples the DNA of what was created by those two back then.

-There is no place of general resort where I do not often make an appearance.
+“There is no place of general resort where I do not often make an appearance.
 I am seen thrusting my head into a round of politicians at Will’s.
-Sometimes I smoke a pipe a Child’s and overhead the conversation of every table in the room.
-I appear on Sunday Nights in St James’s Coffee House, and sometimes join the little committee of politics in the Inner Room.
+Sometimes I smoke a pipe at Child’s and overhead the conversation of every table in the room.
+I appear on Sunday nights in St James’s Coffee House, and sometimes join the little committee of politics in the Inner Room.
 My face is likewise very well-known at the Grecian and the Cocoa-Tree.

-And this mattered because it was rare to visit them all because in those days: a Whig would not turn up to the Cocoa-Tree any more than a Tory would be seen at the Coffee House in St James’s.
+And this mattered because it was rare to visit them all because in those days a Whig would not turn up to the Cocoa-Tree any more than a Tory would be seen at the Coffee House in St James’s.
 But no fear: we had, in Mr Spectator, someone who was interested in high-quality debate whatever the orientation.
 And someone who also excoriated partisanship, regarding it as a poison that undermined civility, killed off wit and impeded the free exchange of ideas.
 At a time when social media partisanship can force everyone to extremes, the Addison formula for keeping it civil — using humour and rigour and giving space to all sides of the argument — is certainly useful today.
 We have James Forsyth, Katy Balls and Isabel Hardman listening to the most interesting political conversations in Westminster and informing you, the reader (or podcast listener) what's being said.
 It's the same idea.
 The Spectator's mission, now as then, is to inform and entertain — not preach or convert.

 Addison used The Spectator to denounce the poison of partisanship and promote the idea of friendly discussion between rivals.
 This is, today, a vital part of the magazine: our readers like well-written articles with which they disagree.
-Prof Brian Cox, the physicist, summed it up in a Facebook post earlier today.
-“I disagree with most of the articles in The Spectator,” he wrote, “which is why I read it.”
+Professor Brian Cox, the physicist, summed it up in a Facebook post earlier today.
+'I disagree with most of the articles in The Spectator,' he wrote, 'which is why I read it'.
 Addison would have been delighted to have this said about his magazine: this is precisely what he had in mind.
-In Spectator edition no 244, there is a quote that have posted on my fridge at home.
-(I’m afraid I have Addison quotes all over the place.)
+In The Spectator edition number 244, there is a quote that I have posted on my fridge at home.

-“A man must be excessively stupid, as well as uncharitable, who believes that there is no virtue but on his own side and that there are not men as honest as himself who may differ from him in political principles.”
+“A man must be excessively stupid, as well as uncharitable, who believes that there is no virtue but on his own side and that there are not men as honest as himself who may differ from him in political principles.

 Addison referred to tribalism as ‘false wit’.
 True wit — original, independent, elegant — was harder to find.
 So how would you fill a magazine if not with news from around the world to agitate people?
 His concept was to have a magazine that would care as much about books, the arts, philosophy and life as it did about political events.
 As we do now.
 From Spectator edition ten:

-Is it not much better to be let into the Knowledge of ones-self — than to hear what passes in Muscovy or Poland.
+“Is it not much better to be let into the Knowledge of ones-self — than to hear what passes in Muscovy or Poland.
 Is it not better to amuse ourselves with such Writings as tend to the wearing out of Ignorance; Passion, and Prejudice — than such as naturally conduce to inflame Hatreds, and make Enmities irreconcilable.

 This was The Spectator’s project in 1711: to break away from partisan rants and skirmishes.
-To be “more of a cocktail party than a political party” (a quote from Alexander Chancellor, whose 1970s editorship saved this magazine).
+To be 'more of a cocktail party than a political party' (a quote from Alexander Chancellor, whose 1970s editorship saved this magazine).
 Addison wanted The Spectator’s loyalties to lie not with any party, but with elegance of expression, originality of thought and independence of opinion.
 These remain the principles behind The Spectator today.
-Addison despised partisan writing and his Spectator railed against "the mischief" that saw trolls (or their equivalent) "spoil good neighbourhood and make honest gentlemen hate on another."
+Addison despised partisan writing and his Spectator railed against 'the mischief' that saw trolls (or their equivalent) 'spoil good neighbourhood and make honest gentlemen hate on another'.
 He'd have loathed today's Brexit partisanship.
 Yes, you can take a view.
 But never in a way that portrays your opponent as confused or malign.

-It was said of Socrates, that he brought Philosophy down from Heaven, to inhabit among Men; and I shall be ambitious to have it said of me, that I have brought Philosophy out of Closets and Libraries, Schools and Colleges, to dwell in Clubs and Assemblies, at Tea-tables, and in Coffee houses.
+“It was said of Socrates, that he brought Philosophy down from Heaven, to inhabit among Men; and I shall be ambitious to have it said of me, that I have brought Philosophy out of Closets and Libraries, Schools and Colleges, to dwell in Clubs and Assemblies, at Tea-tables, and in Coffee houses.